eliranwong/wsl2/README.md

 [Remarks: Make sure you have mesa-utils in place, read https://github.com/eliranwong/wsl2#setup-common-tools.  "unset LIBGL_ALWAYS_INDIRECT" is essential for running GUI apps using OpenGL.]

 # Remove /etc/profile.d/dbus.sh

+The following applies to pengwin version earlier than 1.3.4 only.

 This file currently breaks input method and some other GUI apps.